 Consider the cost of the degree

 At GSM London there is an option to do an accelerated two-year degree which means you can get on the career ladder and start earning a year earlier than your peers as well as pay a year’s less fees.
-However, you have to be prepared to work hard and forego some of the traditional social aspects of degree study because you simply won’t have time.
+However, you have to be prepared to work hard and forego some of the traditional social aspects of getting a degree because you simply won’t have time.

 Location, location, location

 Whilst your interests and strengths are probably the most important aspects when it comes to choosing your degree, location is a factor too.
-There is no point heading to a campus which is self-contained if you’re intent on studying in a big city.
+There is no point heading to a campus which is self-contained if you’re intent is to study in a big city.
 You also need to consider how accessible it is for you, what the cost of living there will be and what transport links are like.
 GSM London has the Capital on its doorstep, which means not only is there easy access to air and rail transport, it can offer a wonderful social life with plenty to see and do when you’re not studying.